-Getting married in Canada is relatively easy and in general, it’s none of the IRCC’s business.
+Getting married in Canada is relatively easy; generally, it’s none of the IRCC’s (Immigration, Refugees and Citizenship Canada) business.
 Neither of you even has to be a resident of Canada, as long as you are both physically present at the wedding ceremony (whether civil or religious).

 So, let us guide you through the marriage process in Canada with just a caution about the IRCC if and when you take the next step and apply to sponsor your newly wedded spouse.
 Here’s what IRCC says about marriages of convenience:

-In April 2017 they dropped the requirement that a sponsored spouse who had been in a relationship with the sponsoring spouse for less than 2 years and who had no children with that sponsoring spouse, was required to live with the spouse for 2 years in Canada or lose their permanent resident status.
-That has been dropped.
-As the Canadian government stated there are 2 main reasons for dropping what was called conditional permanent residence:
+In April 2017, they dropped the requirement that a sponsored spouse who had been in a relationship with the sponsoring spouse for less than 2 years and who had no children with that sponsoring spouse was required to live with the spouse for 2 years in Canada or lose their permanent resident status.
+The good news is that this requirement has been dropped.
+As the Canadian government stated, there are 2 main reasons for dropping what was called conditional permanent residence: